 Whatever approach you take, it’s vital that you and your wife learn how to function as a team.
 God designed babies to benefit from the love and care of both parents, and you and your spouse were designed to fall in love with your child.
 None of this can happen unless you spend time together.
 Some dads complain that they’re unfamiliar with baby’s routine, but child-care skills can be learned.
 This is yet another area in which husband and wife need to be patient with one another and cut each other some slack.

-If you and your spouse are struggling in your respective roles as mother and father, call us.
-Our staff counselors would be happy to listen to your concerns and offer their perspective over the phone.
-They can also provide you with referrals to qualified counselors in your area who specialize in marriage and family therapy.
+If you and your spouse are struggling in your respective roles as mother and father, call our professional and pastoral counselors for a free consultation at 1-855-771-HELP (4357).
+They’d be glad to listen to your concerns and offer their perspective.
+They can also give you referrals to intensive marriage counseling options and to trained therapists in your area who specialize in marriage and family therapy.

 Resources